datamade/ocd-api-documentation/docs/endpoints.rst

 Bills
 #####

-The `bills endpoint <http://ocd.datamade.us/bills/>`_ contains information on individual pieces of legislation, including its classification, identifier, title, and subject.
+The `bills endpoint <http://ocd.datamade.us/bills/>`_ contains information on individual pieces of legislation, including the classification, identifier, title, and subject of the bill.
 Each entry also provides the name and id of the organization that proposed the bill, the name and id of the bill jurisdiction, and the unique id of the bill itself.

 Boundaries
 ##########

-The `boundaries endpoint <http://ocd.datamade.us/boundaries/>`_ contains geographic information on many of the divisions tracked by the API, primarily Illinois congressional districts, wards, and precincts.
+The `boundaries endpoint <http://ocd.datamade.us/boundaries/>`_ contains geographic information on many of the divisions tracked by the API, such as the Illinois congressional districts, wards, and precincts.
 Unlike the other endpoints, boundary entities do not receive an id, but rather a URL.
-Each entry on the boundaries listing page contains the URL for the specific boundary, the URL of the boundary set (the parent set of the specific boundary), and the name and id of the division the boundary describes.
+Each entry on the boundaries listing page contains the URL for the boundary, the URL of the boundary set (the parent set of the specific boundary), and the name and id of the division the boundary describes.
 The boundary-specific detail page contains URLs for the simple shape of the boundary, centeroid, boundary set and shape, as well as coordinates on its bound box.

 Divisions
 #########